A mecca for haute cuisine, the French capital boasts no less than 97 starred restaurants!

 If we take a look at the new generation, there are two highly-promising and already starred chefs.
 Bertrand Grébaut, a marvel in the realm of nouvelle cuisine and chef at Septime, with one star in the Michelin Guide, already has two other addresses: Clamato, a trendy seafood bistro and Septime La Cave.

 Extremely gifted chef David Toutain, formerly at L’Agapé, offers diners a culinary experience at Identi-T, a table d’hôtes restaurant adjoining his starred restaurant, for groups of friends.
 The chef has carte blanche to create new flavours and textures.

 Ze Kitchen Galerie, William Ledeuil’s restaurant (one Michelin star) has spawned two offshoots: Kitchen Galerie Bis (KGB) and Kitchen Ter(re).
 The menu at the latter is crafted around the foods that Mother Nature provides; for example, the homemade pasta uses ancient and flavourful varieties of wheat.

 Young prodigy of French cooking, the chef Akrame Benallal, already awarded one star for his eponymous restaurant Akrame, has opened two subsidiary restaurants.
-For meat eaters, the place to go is the Atelier Vivanda, a steakhouse that puts the accent on meat; and then in another genre, there is Cave Brut, a gastronomic cheese bar and wine cellar.
+For meat eaters, the place to go is the Atelier Vivanda, a steakhouse that puts the accent on meat.